-The Italian ARC is hosted by the Istituto di Radioastronomia in Bologna.
-The node currently employs three staff members and five postdocs, experts in mm-astronomy and/or interferometry, and has the support of a dedicated system manager.
-Support is offered with the use of ALMA tools for proposal preparation and submission, tracking of accepted ALMA projects, data reduction with CASA,
+The Italian ARC is hosted by the INAF-Istituto di Radioastronomia in Bologna.
+Support is offered with proposal preparation and submission, tracking of accepted ALMA projects, data reduction with CASA, and with ALMA archive mining, polarimetry and mm-VLBI with ALMA, our three areas of expertise.

-Visit the Italian ARC node at www.alma.inaf.it
+Visit the Italian ARC node at http://arc.ia2.inaf.it